tmichniewski/MiniSpark/README.md

 val result: Dataset[PersonWithGreeting] = addGreeting(addFullName(df))
 ```

-but as you may see the classical usage requires not only the reverted order of functions, but also the `df` `DataFrame`
+but as you may see the classical usage requires not only the reverted order of methods, but also the `df` `DataFrame`
 instance to apply the methods on.
-In our approach we may separate composition of functions from their application, and
+In our approach, we may separate the composition of functions from their application,
-this improves application decomposition, code reusage and readability.
+and this improves application decomposition, code reusage and readability.

 With such a simple concept we may start building more and more useful functions using smaller ones as building blocks.